drioemgaoin/MVCGetStarted/Readme.md

 routes.Add(new Route("route", new MyRouteHandler()));
 ```

-MVC propose MVCRouteHandler as a default route handler.
+MVC uses MVCRouteHandler as a default route handler.

 ### Http Handler

 It is a class that provides a response to the incoming request.

-To create a custom http handler, you need to create a class that derives from IHttpHandler
+To create a custom http handler, you need to create a class that derives from IHttpHandler.
 ```C#
 public class MyHttpHandler: IHttpHandler
 {